apache/tvm/jenkins/README.md

 ## CI Diagram

 This details the individual parts that interact in TVM's CI.
+For details on operations, see https://github.com/tlc-pack/ci.

 ```mermaid
 graph TD